nixworks/public/news/2010/06/24/README.md

 ##### China
 ### [China announces it has broken up what it describes as a terrorist ring in Xinjiang in the west of the country. ](/news/2010/06/24/china-announces-it-has-broken-up-what-it-describes-as-a-terrorist-ring-in-xinjiang-in-the-west-of-the-country.md)
-_Context: China, Xinjiang_
+_Context: Xinjiang, China_

 ##### Slovakia
 ### [Slovakia defeat defending champion Italy by a 3-2 score; following France's elimination on Tuesday, this marks the first time in World Cup history that both previous finalists fail to progress beyond the first round of play. ](/news/2010/06/24/slovakia-defeat-defending-champion-italy-by-a-3-2-score-following-france-s-elimination-on-tuesday-this-marks-the-first-time-in-world-cup-h.md)
-_Context: Slovakia, Italy, 3-2 score, defending champion, elimination, World Cup, French_
+_Context: French, defending champion, 3-2 score, Italy, elimination, World Cup, Slovakia_

 ##### United States
 ### [American John Isner defeats Frenchman Nicolas Mahut, 4-6, 6-3, 7-6 (7), 6-7 (3), 70-68, in the longest match in tennis history, finally advancing from the first round of the 2010 Wimbledon Gentlemen's Singles tournament.
 The match took over 11 hours, spanning three days. ](/news/2010/06/24/american-john-isner-defeats-frenchman-nicolas-mahut-4-6-6-3-7-6-7-6-7-3-70-68-in-the-longest-match-in-tennis-history-finally-adva.md)